product-os/jellyfish/docs/developing/add-new-type.markdown

 At this point, users with the `community` role will have CRUD access to the Pokèmon card type via the API but it will not show up in the web browser client.
 The easiest way to make this happen is to create a new view to list Pokèmon cards.
-As before, the new view card should be added in the `default-cards` directory here https://github.com/product-os/jellyfish/tree/master/apps/server/default-cards/contrib
+As before, the new view card should be added in the `cards` directory of the plugin containing the type card.
 Here is an example view that displays all Pokèmon cards:

 ```
 {